NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     also ``--heights-from-dem-uncertainty`` and :numref:`heights_from_dem`.

 --heights-from-dem-uncertainty <double (default: 10.0)>
-    The DEM uncertainty, in meters.
+    The DEM uncertainty (1 sigma, in meters).
 A smaller value constrains more the triangulated points to the DEM specified via ``--heights-from-dem``.

 --heights-from-dem-robust-threshold <double (default: 0.1)>